h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 {{hs}} also supports [fields](#Fields) to easily include things like the current date or time, but also custom values specified as command-line parameters.

+#### Substitution Macros

+If you find yourself writing chunks of text that follows the same format except for some content, you can define simple text substitution [macros](#Macros) for even higher content reuse.

 #### Image (and font) Embedding

 {{hs}} only produces single HTML files.
 With _no dependencies_: